MobiFlight/mobiflight-templates/misc_files/README.md

 very high quality but also very very expensive.
 This is an attempt to replicate the pushbutton variant (non-latching) [Korry 389](https://www.korry.com/Content/SiteDocuments/389%20Switch_Technical%20Guide.pdf) with a Multimec 3FTH9 tactical pushbutton, two 3mm leds and a 3d printed cap that uses a laser-cut, painted & engraved top "lens" as the legend.
+The white text can be made visible with a blob white nail gel on the back side that works nicely as a light diffuser for the text too.

 #### The finished button:
 ![image](https://user-images.githubusercontent.com/2587818/120824036-b4748700-c560-11eb-8a9f-6544af22138c.png)